Apurupa126/EcoPack-AI/README.md

 - High packaging costs due to inefficient material selection
 - Lack of intelligent decision-support systems for sustainable alternatives

-**Challenges faced by manual material selection:**

-- **Environmental Impact:** Plastics and conventional materials harm ecosystems
-- **Cost Constraints:** Eco-friendly materials can be more expensive
-- **Fragility & Product Safety:** Some sustainable materials lack sufficient strength
-- **Material Availability & Standardization:** Limited availability and specifications
-- **CO₂ & Lifecycle Assessment:** Complex and data-intensive to calculate
-- **Consumer Preferences:** Not always aligned with sustainability

 **Solution Overview**

 EcoPack-AI is a full-stack AI platform that: